SC 43350. Introduction to Hospice and Palliative Care

 Other faculty and subject area for the day:

-- Mark Murray, President and CEO: History of Hospice
+- Mark Murray, President and CEO Center for Hospice Care: History of Hospice

-- Dave Labrum, LMAC: Grieving Process, Art Therapy
+- Dave Labrum, LMAC: Alternative Grief Support Strategies

 Number of students: Maximum of 250 students

-Assignments: Attendance at the day-long class is mandatory.
-Three to five page paper to include a summary of hospice and palliative care, reflections on what the students gained from the course, and how this relates to their future careers.
-There will be a pre-test and a post-test for the day class.
-Self-study component involve several readings and films that can be completed online.
+Assignments: Three to five page paper to include a summary of hospice and palliative care, reflections on what the students gained from the course, and how this relates to their future careers.
+There will be a post-test to evaluate knowledge of the course content.
+The self-study component involves several readings and films that can be completed online.